-It is recommended to add information to be able to relate the declared unit to the impact of road transport, e.g. allocate the environmental impact of transport infrastructure to a transport see section 4.5.
+It is recommended to add information to be able to relate the declared unit to the impact of road transport, e.g. allocate the environmental impact of transport infrastructure to a transport.

 Life cycle stages Declared unit

 Mandatory Optional but recommended Optional

-A1-A3, A4-A5 B1-B5, B6-B7 C1-C4 km of railway.
-The railway's overall environmental impact and the environmental impact per declared unit shall be reported.
+A1-A3, A4-A5 B1-B5, B6-B7 C1-C4 m2 of road.
+The road's overall environmental impact and the environmental impact per declared unit shall be reported.

-Table 1.
-Definition of the declared unit of the railway.
+Table 1 Definition of the declared unit of the road.

-For example the results can be reported as total of XX kg CO2 eqv and as XX kg CO2 eqv per km railway.
+For example the results can be reported as a total of XX kg CO2 eqv and as XX kg CO2 eqv per m2 of road.